CarlBaines/College-Occupational-Specialism/README.md

 Task 2: 30 hours [Prototype – 48] <br>
 Task 3a: 15 hours [Feedback – 24] <br>
 Task 3b: 2 hours [Evaluation – 15] <br>

-## Diagrams

-Use case diagrams - actors and the system

-User journey mapping diagram - show how the user, the system and server interact with each other as the user moves and performs actions through the application.

-Data dictionaries - Field name, data type, field size, example of stored data, primary/foreign key, validation column.

-Entity Relationship Diagrams - keys, relationships, data fields

-Navigation map - similar to hierarchy diagram, page at the top e.g. break sign in page down e.g. registration page, non-member, member, function in red.
-Information flow arrows.

 ### C# Programming Concepts